tengcharmaine/tp/docs/DeveloperGuide.md

 * **JavaFX**: The User Interface framework used in this project.
 * **PlantUML**: The tool used to make diagrams in this guide.
 * **System**: Refers to ClinicMate.
+* **Patient list panel**: Refers to the list of patient contacts displayed on the left hand side of the screen in ClinicMate.
+* **Patient notes panel**: Refers to the notes section displayed on the right hand side of the screen in ClinicMate.

 --------------------------------------------------------------------------------------------------------------------